opatiny/chemexper-internship-workbook/general/dailyReports.md

 - worked a little on video editting
 - started learning how to use inkscape
 - used inkscape to make some explanatory drawings for the bioreactor

+### 2020.06.24

+- continued following the conferences of open js world
+- made a lot of video editing